 - The maximum pre-tenure period shall be six years of full time service exclusive of periods of leave of absence.
 Hence, a tenure review must be conducted during the sixth year of pre-tenure service for any non-tenured faculty member who is not on terminal contract, with the following exceptions:

-- Persons who hold administrative positions of president, vice president, dean and who simultaneously hold faculty rank, shall not have the time during which they perform administrative service considered part of the pre-tenure period.
-Time served as associate dean or as a director may be excluded from the pre-tenure period by mutual consent of the individual and the president.
+- Persons who hold administrative positions of Provost, vice President, dean and who simultaneously hold faculty rank, shall not have the time during which they perform administrative service considered part of the pre-tenure period.
+Time served as associate dean or as a director may be excluded from the pre-tenure period by mutual consent of the individual and the Provost.

 Tenure clock relief -- A non-tenured member of the faculty shall be eligible for an extension of the pre-tenure probationary period for life events, described below, that can reasonably be expected to delay the research process.
 For extensions in category 1, there will be no limit on the number of extensions.
 For extensions in categories 2-5, a maximum of two separate extensions of the tenure probationary period will be granted.
 As described below, each extension can be for either one or two semesters.
 For purposes of review, a semester is defined as six (6) months in duration.
 Invoking an extension does not commit the person to wait the full extent of the probationary period before requesting tenure review.
 Life events that can be expected to markedly delay the research process are listed below.

 1. A child is born or adopted into the faculty member’s household (maximum two semester extension for the parent or adoptive parent).

 2. By reason of a serious health condition (as defined in the Family and Medical Leave Act) persisting for a substantial portion of a semester, the faculty member is required to act as primary caregiver for a parent, child, spouse, or domestic partner as defined and recognized by Clarkson University (one semester extension).